josepmafe/boots-sleep-scraper/readme.md

 ```bash
 make all
 ```
+which takes care of all steps in the project pipeline, i.e., setup, default execution and cleanup

+> [!TIP]
-However, we recommend you to avoid this very-high-level command and keep reading.
+> We recommend you to avoid this very-high-level command and keep reading.

 ### Step by step
 Before running the Python code for the first time, one needs to setup the project by running